zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

 import py4cc1.py4cc
 ```

-Top-level functions, classess, and variables in this module are then accessed as attributes of the object `pModule`.
+Top-level functions, classes, and variables in this module are then accessed as attributes of the object `pModule`.
 For example, to instantiate a `Driver` object, we need to first get the `Driver` class object,

 ```
 PyObject * driver_cls = PyObject_GetAttrString(pModule, "Driver");